 In the 2000s the Consumer Electronics Association (CEA) developed a standard to help consumers with this.
 Audio amplifier manufacturers whose specs are listed as “CEA-2006 compliant” have power ratings and performance specs that are reliable.

-This logo means that the company making an audio product has reliable performance & power specs you can trust.
-But it’s not a mandatory compliance feature – many companies still have specs on their products which you’ll have to simply hope are correct, and be aware that they might not live up to advertised power ratings, for example.
+This logo means that the company making an audio product has reliable performance & power specs.
+But it’s not a mandatory compliance feature – many companies still have specs on their products which you’ll have to simply hope are correct.
+Be aware that often you’ll find products that might not live up to advertised power ratings.

-Not all companies provide this so it’s important to be careful when shopping.
+Not all companies provide this so it’s important that you’re careful when shopping.

-For the most part, if a manufacturer does not list their specs with some type of standard like this or highly detailed information instead, you’ll basically just have to trust (or hope!) that the RMS power and other specifications are correct.
+If a manufacturer doesn’t list their specs with some type of standard like this or highly detailed information instead, you’ll basically just have to trust (or hope!) that the RMS power and other specifications are correct.

 It’s important to understand this because budget amplifiers often are not CEA-2006 compliant and still, to this day, use the “peak” power ratings on their packaging and sales info.
 It’s a shame, as it’s very misleading.